 Exclusively RTE – The RTE Summit

-The best way to meet other RTEs may be the RTE Summit, with the 4thiteration scheduled for 11-12 November 2019.
+The best way to meet other RTEs may be the RTE Summit, which will take place in the USA for the first time on June 19, 2020 .
 “It is the only event where literally, it’s all Release Train Engineers,” says Andres, who founded the rapidly-growing RTE Summit in 2015.
 “This is really cool.
 You know everyone in the room has 0-5 years’ experience as RTE, and that creates a kind of entrepreneurial, exciting environment.
 We can all talk freely and share our experiences openly.
 No one has to defend themselves, to ‘sell Agile’ or to persuade the skeptics.”